 Divorce is an incredibly stressful life event, and its financial ramifications can impact everything from your immediate expense needs to your long-term savings and retirement goals.
 Though many people in this situation rely on their tax accountants and divorce lawyers to develop a plan to separate assets, these professionals often do not have the planning experience to determine your lifelong financial needs.

-A financial advisor with a complete understanding of your household’s finances can identify potential strategies for appropriately splitting assets, as well as how to utilize assets for short-term and long term income needs.
+A Financial Advisor with a complete understanding of your household’s finances can identify potential strategies for appropriately splitting assets, as well as how to utilize assets for short-term and long term income needs.
 They’ll also help you navigate some of the complex tax implications and common mistakes to avoid.
-Having a financial advisor on your side can make this difficult situation easier to manage.
+Utilizing a Financial Advisor during a divorce can make this difficult situation easier to manage.

 Do any of these situations apply to you?
-If you have questions about how to plan for your financial future or what to do with a windfall, reach out to OnPoint to schedule a meeting with a financial advisor today.
+If you have questions about how to plan for your financial future or what to do with a windfall, reach out to schedule a meeting with a Financial Advisor today.